bputzeys/CellDISECT/README.md

 </div>

+> **ℹ️ Beta Version Available**: A beta version with compatibility for Google Colab and newer versions of torch and scvi-tools is available on the [`beta-colab`](https://github.com/Lotfollahi-Lab/CellDISECT/tree/beta-colab) branch.
+Install it with `pip install celldisect==0.2.0b1`.

 ## 🧬 Overview

 CellDISECT (Cell DISentangled Experts for Covariate counTerfactuals) is a powerful causal generative model that enhances single-cell analysis by: